fli-iam/shanoir-ng/README.md

 ## Shanoir-NG User documentation
-Detailed documentation for Shanoir users is available here.
+Documentation for Shanoir users is available at (https://github.com/fli-iam/shanoir-ng/wiki#users)
-The rest of this README contains information for Shanoir developers and maintainers

-## Shanoir-NG repository
+##  The Shanoir-NG repository

-###  Branches
+### Structure
+Official source code repository: https://github.com/scikit-learn/scikit-learn

 * The latest _stable version_ of Shanoir-NG is on `master`
-* The latest _dev version_ of Shanoir-NG is on `develop` (if mature -> merged into master)
+* The latest _development version_ of Shanoir-NG is on `develop`
+* The default branch of the repository is `develop`

 ### Cloning the Shanoir-NG repository